sv3ndk/bookshelf/readme.md

 import org.http4s.circe.CirceEntityCodec._
 ```

-* error handling in http4s can either be specifically in each route, or else for repetitive stuff we can let the `MessageFailure` "bubbleUp" and use a middleware to transform it.
-I crafted a middleware that returns quite a verbose message, it's probably not the most secure option.
+* error handling in http4s can either be specifically done in each route, or else for repetitive stuff we can let the `MessageFailure` "bubble up" and use a middleware to transform it.

-* Doobie check() is quite good at detecting compatibility of the query with the scala types
+* Doobie `check()` is quite good at detecting compatibility of the SQL queries with the scala types

+* stack traces in app written with Cats are pretty much unusable since they often show mostly plumbing technical info as opposed to pointing to the source of the issue.
+That's because my code is not what run directy in prod: my code generates a program that runs in prod, and the stack trace is expressed in terms of _that_ program, not my original code.

-* I don't like implicits, they fail in obscure ways when the relevant imports are missing, especially when a chain of them is necessary (e.g. a functio requireing an implicit entity decorer, itself requiring a json decoder, itself requiring a refined type decoder...), as a user I need to understand lot's of implementation details to fix my bugs when I used them incorrectly.
+* I don't like over-user of implicits, they fail in obscure ways when the relevant imports are missing, especially when a chain of them is necessary (e.g. a function requiring an implicit entity decorer, itself requiring a json decoder, itself requiring a refined type decoder...), as a user I need to understand lot's of implementation details to fix my bugs when I used them incorrectly.

-* stack traces in app written with Cats are pretty much unusable since they often show mostly pluming technical info as opposed to pointing to the source of the issue

 * My current feeling towards tagless final is that it's probably overly-generalization, adding an additional layer of abstraction for little added value.
 OTOH without it we end up with all functions returning `IO[Stuff]` which is a bit the effect equivalent of returning `Object` everywhere, it's super broad.
 Ideally, we should seek opportunities to express business logic as simple functions outside of any effect, and delegate to it from and effectful layer using `IO.fromEither(...)` or so.

+* Call me impure all you want, though I much prefer using log4s to log4cats: do we _really_ need to capture logs as effect?
+Also, log4cats prevents to log from a pure function, since we need to express the log in an effect, whereas I currently feel like we should express as much logic as possible in pure functions, outside of effect.

 Further notes: